Piper Alpha: Occidental “never ever apologised.”

 I was awoken by the blast at my home 11 miles away in Dunfermline and the 30 minute journey travelling to that site, as I watched the flames soaring hundreds of feet into the air not knowing if my men (who included my brother) were safe or not was one of my worst experiences.

-Sadly one man was killed in the explosion, which was so powerfull that debris weighing several tonnes was propelled up to a kilometer away from the refinery site.
+Sadly one man was killed in the explosion, which was so powerful that debris weighing several tonnes was propelled up to a kilometre away from the refinery site.
 Radioactive isotopes that were in the hydrocracker vessel were never recovered.

 Thankfully all my men were safe, but I know that the pipework they were replacing was in places so thin that one could poke a pencil through it and I also know that refinery staff and H & S officials would reassure anyone who asked about how safe and regularly inspected the plant was, prior to it blowing up.